Non-Perturbative Hamiltonian and Higher Loop Corrections in USR Inflation

 In Fig. \ref{fig2} we have presented the loop corrections in terms of $L$.
 In the left panel we have compared the contributions of bulk with those of the boundary.
 It clearly shows that the loop corrections from the boundary dominate over the bulk.
 In the right panel, the total loop corrections from different values of $\Delta N$ are shown.
 This plot shows the exponential dependence of loop corrections on $\Delta N$ and also confirms the conclusion that larger values of $\Delta N$ yield to smaller values of $L_c$. \\

 {\bf Conclusions:} In this work, employing the formalism of EFT of inflation, we have calculated the action and the Hamiltonian in USR setup to all order in perturbation theory in the decoupling limit.
 Interestingly, we were able to find a compact non-perturbative expression for the Hamiltonian in terms of the Goldstone field $\pi$.
 We also obtained a non-linear relation between $\calR$ and $\pi$.
-As a non-trivial application, we have calculated the higher order loop corrections in the setup usually employed for PBHs formation.
+As a non-trivial application, we have calculated the higher order loop corrections in the setup usually employed for PBHs formation, {i.e. the transient USR model with a short relaxation time to the attractor phase}.
 Our results show that the loop corrections become significant for large $L$.
 The dominant contributions come from the boundary terms localized at $\tau=\tau_e$.
 This is originated from the singular behaviours of the contributions like $\dot \eta, \ddot \eta, \dot \eta^2$ etc which involve $\delta (\tau-\tau_e)$ and its derivatives to higher order.

 Motivated by these results, we conjecture that loop corrections may become important in other models of inflation in which the potential involves localized features which are sharp enough to be modelled by a delta function.
 The resultant loop corrections are model-dependent but one may expect the $L$-loop correction to be in the form $R_f(L) \calP_f^L $ in which $\calP_f$ is the power spectrum at the onset of feature and the parameter $R_f(L)$ is similar to our functions $R_b(L)$.
 Finally, in this work we did not study the renormalization of the loop corrections.
 This was studied for the case of one-loop in \cite{Sheikhahmadi:2024peu}.
 While renormalization is an important step to read off the physical results, but one expects that the above conclusions about the magnitude of loop corrections to remain valid even when the effects of renormalization are taken into account.
 This is because there is no underlying symmetry to cancel the loop corrections order by order, as shown explicitly in the case of one-loop in \cite{Sheikhahmadi:2024peu}.\\